Short Stories in Magazines, Anthologies, Textbooks, & More

 "Alchemy" was published in the online magazine Pig in a Poke,which sadly shut down after the death of its editor, the poet Harry Calhoun.

 "Texaco on Biscayne"was first published in Saw Palm, a journal of Florida literature and art.
 It appears, in revised form, in my collection Magpies.

-"Elvis Lives," winner of the Edgar Award for Best Mystery Short Story
+The many adventures of "Elvis Lives," winner of the Edgar Award for Best Mystery Short Story

 "Elvis Lives" also appeared in: